jarinmanuvel/technical-exercise/README.md

-# Technical Exercise - Cypress Test Suite
+# Technical Exercise - Validate Signup Page

 This repository contains a test suite for testing the signup functionality of the [Nesto application](https://app.qa.nesto.ca/login).
 The project is using cypress framework and the tests are written in typescript.